kubernetes-sigs/sig-windows-tools/guides/flannel.md

 This should be followed after adding your [Windows node to the cluster with kubeadm](guide-for-adding-windows-node.md#adding-windows-nodes).

-## Configuring Flannel with Host Process containers
+## Configuring Flannel with HostProcess containers

 ### Prepare Control Plane for Flannel